-Above the left navigation pane are five tabs that open separate panels when selected.
-The Contents panel displays a list of topics; the Index panel lists all topics alphabetically; the Search panel includes a text field where you can search for specific keywords; the Favorites panel keeps a list of bookmarks to topics you add to the list; and the Query panel lets you type a question and query for answers.
+Above the left navigation pane are four tabs that open separate panels when selected.
+The Contents panel displays a list of topics; the Index panel lists all topics alphabetically; the Search panel includes a text field where you can search for specific keywords; and the Favorites panel keeps a list of bookmarks to topics you add to the list.